 Intrusive or Unwanted Thoughts

 Flashbacks may come in the form of nightmares or night terrors or unwanted thoughts that simply will not go away.
-All of these situations can make it difficult for a Veteran to sleep at night, or to concentrate on normal daily tasks at home or at work.
+All of these situations can make it difficult for a Veteran or First Responders to sleep at night, or to concentrate on normal daily tasks at home or at work.
 They may also avoid situations, people, or places that are triggering, leading to isolation.

 Avoidance of Trauma Reminders